hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I would like It too but there would be too many channels around.

 [22:12:38](#zHjtXSUQraeFfRRhxOK65eCP5YqRVesehZrwkaQ_T6w) <GiuseppeChillemi (GiuseppeChillemi)>:
 And here we are at most 10 active members.
-So, should each of us go to a different channel? Ì†ΩÌ∏Å
+So, should each of us go to a different channel? üòÅ

 [22:55:15](#uKs7xM1Ss2WrLKk1Efc5Cj3IOYXwKJNnRloe6-nP25E) <vein777>:
 I suppose not.
 I was trying to make a larger community.
 But that may not be possible at this time.